kspyrikos/kspyrikos/README.md

 ## Hi there, I'm Konstantinos 👋

-#### I'm a Data Engineer for Danske Bank in Copenhagen, Denmark.
+#### I'm a Senior Data Engineer for Danske Bank in Copenhagen, Denmark.
 #### MSc in Computer Science from the Technical University of Denmark (DTU)

-- 🔭 Interested in Machine Learning.
-- ⚡ Fun fact: I love to play guitar / bass guitar and basketball.

 ### Connect with me: